Team612/FRCpp_Build_Tools/README.md

 ### Instructions

-1. Download source code.

-1. Add Makefile, .build, and script to your repostiroy
+1. Download source code and add files to your repository

 1. Write code in src/